Vinje Municipality: Geography

-Vinje is situated on both the Hardangervidda plateau and parts of the Setesdalsheiene mountain plateau.
+Vinje Municipality is situated on both the Hardangervidda plateau and parts of the Setesdalsheiene mountain plateau.
 Most of the land area of the municipality is quite high in elevation.
+The highest point in the municipality is the 1672.76 m tall mountain Nupsegga, located on the county border with Ullensvang Municipality in Vestland county.

-The European route E134 highway passes through Vinje on its way over the mountain pass to connect Eastern Norway and Western Norway.
-Vinje sits along the highway about halfway between Oslo (in the east) and Haugesund (on Norway's west coast).
+The European route E134 highway passes through the municipality on its way over the mountain pass to connect Eastern Norway and Western Norway.
+Vinje Municipality sits along the highway about halfway between Oslo (in the east) and Haugesund (on Norway's west coast).
 Starting at Haukeli, the Norwegian National Road 9 leads up the steep slopes to Hovden and further south down the Setesdal valley to the southern coastal city of Kristiansand.

 The mountain ski resort Haukelifjell is also found nearby.
 The isolated and sparsely populated area is known for its rugged, mountainous terrain that supports a wide variety of outdoor activities, amongst them hiking, mountain biking, snowboarding, skiing, fishing, and canoeing.
 The Hardangervidda National Park lies partially in western Vinje.
 The village of Arabygdi lies on the lake Totak in the western part of Rauland.
 Its famous attraction is the "Urdbøuri", the largest stone scree in Northern Europe, with huge boulders scattered on the floor of the valley.

 The rivers Tokke and Vinjeåi both flow through the municipality.
-The lakes Holmavatnet, Møsvatn, Songavatnet, Totak, and Vinjevatn are all located in Vinje as well.
-The mountains Fitjanuten, Kistenuten, and Vassdalseggi all lie on the municipal and county border in western Vinje.
+The lakes Holmavatnet, Møsvatn, Songavatnet, Totak, and Vinjevatn are all located in Vinje Municipality as well.
+The mountains Fitjanuten, Kistenuten, and Vassdalseggi all lie on the municipal and county border in the western part of Vinje.

+Nore og Uvdal Municipality (in Buskerud county) is located to the north, Tinn Municipality is located to the east, Seljord Municipality is located to the southeast, Tokke Municipality is located to the south, Bykle Municipality (in Agder county) is located to the southwest, Valle Municipality (in Agder county) is located to the west, and Ullensvang Municipality (in Vestland county) is located to the northwest.